BiAPoL/PoL-BioImage-Analysis-TS-Early-Career-Track/docs/intro.md

 ## How to use this material

+For following the course, please first install `mamba-forge` and configure an environment following the instructions provided [here](https://biapol.github.io/PoL-BioImage-Analysis-TS-Early-Career-Track/day1a_setup_conda/intro).

-For following the course, we recommend downloading [the repository from which this Jupyter book is made](https://github.com/BiAPoL/Image-data-science-with-Python-and-Napari-EPFL2022).
+Then, we recommend downloading [the repository from which this Jupyter book is made](https://github.com/BiAPoL/PoL-BioImage-Analysis-TS-Early-Career-Track).
 All Jupyter Notebooks are executable so that attendees can reproduce all demos and exercises.

 ![img.png](how_to_download.png)